Ashley-P/mytui/Documentation.md

     tui_draw__() is a helper for tui_draw.
 It's purpose is to be called recursively over the tree created by the user.

-    void widget_positioner() sets the value for the two structs in each widget that set the coordinates and the real size (not the minimum size) for the widget
+    void widget_positioner sets the coords for each widget which tui_draw uses

     inpthr_loop() is the looping for h_inpthr it just calls tui_handle_input